Cook the pasta in salted water according to the packet instructions (al dente is best).

 Add the spinach mixture, cheese and stir thoroughly until the sauce is smooth and glossy.
 Add the pasta, season to taste, stir and serve.

-Do not cook the spinach, only heat it to reduce in volume.
-If it starts to release water just puree it along with the spinach and onion mixture.
+Do NOT cook the spinach, only heat it up to reduce in volume.

-I recommend using baby spinach if possible as it's tastier than mature spinach.
+I recommend using baby spinach if possible as it's tastier than regular, mature spinach.

 If you've cooked the pasta ahead and it's cooled by the time you've made the sauce you can reheat the pasta in the microwave before combining with the sauce.